PRo25/TogglesWebApi/README.md

 - **TogglesWebApi**: this project contains the Web API controllers that handle the requests and the Startup code with the IOC Container configuration code.

+#### Inversion of Control Container

+The solution uses the ASP.NET Core built-in IOC container with all the services registered in the "ConfigureServices" method of the "Startup" class.
+More info [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).

 ### Business Logic Layer

 - **Toggles.BusinessEntities**: in this project there are the entities that represent each business concept of the Toggles context;